phzh1984/-1-Medical-data-research-project-01--EEG-data-analysis/README.md

 6. Finally, find the optimal machine learning algorithm based on the classification prediction accuracy rate on the testing data.
 I found SVM had the best accuracy rate; the average accuracy is 92%.
 Logistic Regression, KNN, Decision Tree, and Random Forest achieved an average accuracy of 78%, 82%, 68%, and 69%, respectively.
 The SVM classifier should be selected as the best classifier in this experiment as it had the highest classification accuracy rate and lowest number of features.

+In summary.
 I utilized Python to preprocess raw data, including data cleaning and integration.
 I prepared the training and testing datasets and selected and extracted features.
 To perform exploratory data analysis on the selected features, I employed Machine learning algorithms, including Logistic Regression, KNN, Decision Tree, SVM, and Random Forest, using Julia to design and implement algorithmic models.
-I conducted algorithm model optimization, parameter selection, model evaluation, and data classification prediction.
+I finally conducted algorithm model optimization, parameter selection, model evaluation, and data classification prediction.

+（In the uploaded files, I have showcased a portion of Julia's programming language code used for project experiments, presented a section of the tinnitus patient raw dataset, and also displayed presentation slides used in the project report.
+These slides provide a comprehensive demonstration of my research and problem-solving abilities.）